 How was my lifestyle before going lectin-free?

 Just to give you some examples, for breakfast I usually had organic oats, with a non-dairy milk, goji berries and maybe some banana slices.
 Healthy, right?
 Or, I had a slice of whole wheat / seeds bread with peanut butter (the clean one, no sugar or other oils added) with some banana slices on top, or some berries.
-For lunch I usually had a platter with some green leaves, tomatoes, cucumbers, bell peppers, maybe some good quality feta cheese or mozzarella, hummus, olives, extra virgin olive oil and maybe a slice of whole wheat bread.
+For lunch I usually had a platter with some green salad, tomatoes, cucumbers, bell peppers, maybe some good quality feta cheese or mozzarella, hummus, olives, extra virgin olive oil and maybe a slice of whole wheat bread.
 For dinner we would go out often, but my choices were still on the healthy side.
-I would not eat the bun from a burger, get sweet potato fries instead of normal potatoes and only have few, always have a salad or veggies, always sharing a portion with my husband so we were not overeating.
+I would not eat the bun from a burger, get sweet potato fries instead of normal potatoes and only have a few, always have a salad or veggies, always sharing a portion with my husband so we were not overeating.
 I was making healthy choices when grocery shopping, always buying grass fed meat and wild caught fish, as well as pastured chicken (the step 4 at Whole Foods) and pastured eggs.
 I rarely drank a ginger ale, no other soft drinks, and only had fast food once a month or so.
 Despite all this, I had to buy a new pair of jeans every couple of months, because the old ones wouldn’t fit anymore.
-Dresses and jackets wouldn’t fit me anymore.
-And I didn’t recognize myself in the mirror (It was the first time in my life having weight issues).
+Dresses and jackets wouldn’t fit me anymore either.
+And I didn’t recognize myself in the mirror (It was for the first time in my life having serious weight issues).
 I did not want to weight myself, because I was scared of what I would see but one day I did it and I was horrified.
-I was about 22 lbs over what I considered my normal weight (If you think that’s not much, consider I have a petite frame, and that the 20 lbs were all fat and water).
+I was about 22 lbs over what I considered my normal weight (If you think that’s not much, consider I have a petite frame, and that the 22 lbs were all fat and water).
 I was weighting the heaviest I ever had and in that moment something clicked.
 I had to so something about it, so I started to be open and search for answers.
 That’s when I found the article I mentioned about.